+Are you using bulk 55-gallon drums of brake cleaner?
 If so, you need to read this.
-To save on costs, many service departments are purchasing flammable liquids such as brake cleaner, lacquer thinner, gasoline, and other flammable liquids in bulk 55-gallon drums.
-While this may make economic sense, you may have to spend a bit more upfront to comply with flammable liquid storage regulations.
+Many service departments purchase flammable liquids such as brake cleaner, lacquer thinner, gasoline, and others in bulk 55-gallon drums to save on costs.
+While this may make economic sense, you may have to spend more upfront to comply with flammable liquid storage regulations.

 Most formulas of brake cleaner, lacquer thinner, and gasoline are found to be flammable, meaning that they carry a flashpoint of less than 100°F. The “flashpoint” is the minimum temperature at which a liquid gives off vapor in sufficient concentration to form an ignitable mixture with air near the surface of the liquid.
-Meaning that sparks will ignite the vapors before it gets to the liquid causing fire or explosion.
+Meaning that sparks will ignite the vapors before they get to the liquid, causing fire or explosion.

 The OSHA classifications are: